tonycapone/serverless-ses-forwarder/README.md

 4. Configure the Lambda Function

-   Edit `config.yml` with your configuration.
-See the [aws-lambda-ses-forwarder](https://github.com/arithmetric/aws-lambda-ses-forwarder) project for more information about configuration options.
+   Edit `config.yml`.
+This file contains the rules for forwarding emails, as well as more fine grained options.
+It directly maps to the config object in [aws-lambda-ses-forwarder](https://github.com/arithmetric/aws-lambda-ses-forwarder), so see that project for all the available options.

 5. Deploy it